VeroCityDevs/api-doc/docs/api/Cameras/index.md

 # Live Cameras

-Vero City Platform can group real time cameras from different sources.
+We4city Platform can group real time cameras from different sources.
 The aplication API provides a RESTful endpoint to access real cameras data and sources.

 ## Data Acessible Through this Endpoint
-In the Vero City system, a real time camera consists of a specialization of a broader concept called "Resources".
+In the We4city system, a real time camera consists of a specialization of a broader concept called "Resources".
 Each type of resource has its own attributes and characteristics, but all of them are classified under a category and subcategory structure.
 Real time cameras endpoint provides the following data for each camera:

 |  Parameter | Description | Type |
 |---|---|---|